 A warm welcome to Y6.
 We know how exciting and also nerve-racking the last year in Primary School can be for both you and your child, so we want to support you in every way we can.
 This year will see Y6 using the new curriculum in all subjects.
 Beginning last year, there have been changes to reporting and assessing pupils’ progress, as levels are no longer in use.
 You will receive information about this and whole school issues through school newsletters and parents’ evenings.
-If you require more information, feel free to pop in to see us at any time!
+If you require more information, feel free to contact us at any time!

 Thanks so much,

-Our teaching assistants are Mrs Harrison and Miss Readman
+Our teaching assistant is Miss Readman